Boise Birth Services

 Owner and Clinical Director

 After having two birth experiences in the hospital setting, Laurie sought midwifery care and delivered her next two babies at home in the water.
-Laurie felt compelled begin birth work in 2010 and began working as a doula in the Coeur d’ Alene area.
-Laurie worked at Dayspring Midwifery for nearly three years as a doula, birth assistant, and eventually as a student midwife.
+When Laurie felt compelled to begin birth work in 2010, she began working as a doula in the Coeur d’ Alene area.
+She worked at Dayspring Midwifery for nearly three years as a doula, birth assistant, and eventually as a student midwife.
 In 2013, Laurie and her family moved to Boise, and she was fortunate enough to join the Treasure Valley Midwives team to finish her clinical training.
 She was licensed as a Midwife in 2017.
-Laurie is currently attending nursing school at CWI, and plans to eventually pursue an Advanced Practice degree to broaden her scope of care as an FNP.
+Laurie graduated from nursing school with her BSN in 2025, and now plans to pursue an Advanced Practice degree to broaden her scope of care.

-Laurie is married and has five children, ranging from 16-25, including a set of twins!
-Laurie loves art, music, and getting into nature with her family.
+Laurie is married and has five adult children, including a set of twins!
+She loves art, music, and getting into nature with her family.

 Bri Smith